N3developertoolkit/neo-worknet/README.md

 var payload = new { Script = Convert.ToBase64String(script), Account = this.Account, Trace = this.Trace, Json = this.Json };
 Console.WriteLine(JsonConvert.SerializeObject(payload));
 ```

+## Worknet

+### Extending NEO Worknet

+Plugins/modules can be created to extend the functionality of Neo Worknet.
+[Neo Modules](https://github.com/neo-project/neo-modules/tree/master) contains a set of plugins that can be used with Neo.
+Many of these plugins can be used with Neo Worknet as well.

+We have included a sample worknet plugin in the /workenet-ext folder.
+We will use this plugin as an example to show how to create and use a plugin for Neo Worknet.

+Example